robertdebock/terraform-aws-vault/examples/nobastion/README.md

-# Default scenario for Vault
+# No bastion host scenario for Vault

-Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags.
+Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags, but without a bastion host.
+This scenario would be applicable if you want to use this module to deploy Vault to your own VPC.

 ## Setup